C45p4r/auto-gaming/README.md

 UI (React/TypeScript):

 1. `cd ui && pnpm install` (or npm/yarn).
+2. If Sass preprocessor error occurs, run `npm i -D sass-embedded` (or `pnpm add -D sass-embedded`).
-2. `pnpm dev` to start the UI; it connects to the backend via WebSocket/REST.
+3. `pnpm dev` to start the UI; it connects to the backend via WebSocket/REST.

 Emulator: